AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 search for the oldest stars is important for

-beginning of the universe (they can therefore serve as " space
+beginning of the universe (they can therefore serve as "cosmic

 (considerable uncertainty in this estimate is due to inaccuracy

-of cluster clusters and ignorance of some details of dynamics
+of the distances of the star clusters and ignorance of some

 Another alternative method turns to